 - Facilitate sustained growth through a scalable and efficient service delivery model

-- Serve as chief ambassador, effectively communicating CCF’s core mission and other objectives with a broad and diverse spectrum of stakeholders
+- Effectively communicate CCF’s core mission and other objectives with a broad and diverse spectrum of stakeholders

-- Provide oversight for the operational and financial management of a growing organization
+- Together with the CCF COO, provide oversight of financial management of a growing organization

 - Establish and maintain a climate of trust and learning, encouraging active inquiry in pursuit of organizational effectiveness and growth